- Is constitutional enforcement constitutional?

 Constitutional enforcement is a doctrine whereby the states use the powers not delegated to the federal government (and thus reserved to them) to stop unconstitutional federal acts.

-South Carolina complained in its secession declaration that one of the reasons it was seceding was because northern states like Wisconsin were resisting the unconstitutional Fugitive Slave Act that denied due process to those accused rights of runaway slaves.
-So, if the North won, and might does make right, then constitutional enforcement, sometimes also called nullification and interposition, was vindicated by the Union’s victory over South Carolina.
+South Carolina complained in its secession declaration that one of the reasons it was seceding was because northern states like Wisconsin were resisting the unconstitutional Fugitive Slave Act that denied due process to those accused of being runaway slaves.
+So, if the North won, and might does make right, then constitutional enforcement, sometimes also called nullification and interposition, was vindicated by the Union’s victory over South Carolina!

 If we start enforcing the Constitution against the feds, won’t the feds just cut off federal funds to Texas?

 Texas should not be dependent on funds from the federal government and the strings attached to them.
 It saps our will to act like the sovereign state that we are.

 But each authorization of federal funding has its own conditions attached.
 To attach other conditions after appropriation would be a violation of the law appropriating the funds.
 If the feds did violate the law in that manner, it would make it even more clear how illegitimate the actions of the federal government are.